MileHacker Logo

 Specialized Transportation

-Miami has some unique or specialized methods of transport for specific needs or experiences.
+Miami has some unique or specialized transportation methods for specific needs or experiences.

 Tour Buses & Water Taxis

 • Big Bus Miami: Hop-on-hop-off tours covering major attractions in South Beach, Downtown, and Wynwood.
-This gives a good overview for first-visitors for the first time.
+This gives a good overview for first-time visitors.

 • Everglades Tours: Day trip buses often pick up from Miami hotels for airboat tours, handling all transportation.